rahuljindal1/node-interview-questions/README.md

 As the data flows through the transform stream, each chunk will be transformed according to the logic defined in the `_transform` method before being passed to the next stream.

-## How to handle backpressure in node.js streams?
+## How do you handle backpressure in Node.js streams?

 Backpressure is a mechanism used in Node.js streams to handle data transfer when the receiving end is slower or unable to keep up with the data flow from the source.
 It prevents a buildup of data in the buffer by pausing the data transfer until the consumer is ready to process more data.